pnsn/station_metrics/station_metrics/metrics/dcrequest_pctavailable.md

 1. Request one hour of data plus 5.05 s of lead-in and 120 s of padding on each side, for a single N.S.L.C, from the archive's FDSN dataselect service.
 2. Cut each returned trace to the reporting hour, from the start time to the start time plus 3600 s.
-The cut is inclusive of both endpoints and one extra sample is taken at the end.
+The cut includes both endpoints, so a complete segment holds one sample more than 3600 s of data.
 3. Sum the number of samples in all the cut traces:

    npts_in_hour = sum over segments of npts